Viral Gastroenteritis

 • Don't have drinks that contain milk, caffeine, or alcohol.

-• Once you feel hungry again, start with mild, easy to digest foods.
+• Once you feel hungry again, start with mild, easy-to-digest foods.

 • Rehydrate children with oral rehydration solutions.

 • You may take antidiarrheal medicines for a couple days.
 But don't take these if you have a fever or bloody stool.
-Don't take them if you are an elderly adult.
+Don't take them if you are an older adult.
 Don't give these to a child.

 When should I call my healthcare provider?